Digitex Token Achieves Market Cap of $4.55 Million (DGTX)

-Digitex Token (CURRENCY:DGTX) traded 2.8% lower against the U.S. dollar during the one day period ending at 23:00 PM E.T. on January 23rd.
-During the last seven days, Digitex Token has traded down 30.7% against the U.S. dollar.
+Digitex Token (CURRENCY:DGTX) traded 2.8% lower against the US dollar during the twenty-four hour period ending at 23:00 PM E.T. on January 23rd.
+One Digitex Token token can now be bought for about $0.0049 or 0.00000015 BTC on popular exchanges.
 Digitex Token has a total market capitalization of $4.55 million and $4.84 million worth of Digitex Token was traded on exchanges in the last day.
-One Digitex Token token can now be purchased for about $0.0049 or 0.00000015 BTC on exchanges.
+During the last week, Digitex Token has traded down 30.7% against the US dollar.

 - Chainlink (LINK) traded up 10.8% against the dollar and now trades at $24.32 or 0.00074842 BTC.